iris-sast/iris/README.md

 # IRIS
 IRIS is a neurosymbolic framework that combines LLMs with static analysis for security vulnerability detection.
-IRIS uses LLMs to generate source and sink specifications, and to filter false positive vulnerable paths.
+IRIS uses LLMs to generate source and sink specifications and to filter false positive vulnerable paths.

 - [Workflow](#workflow)
 - [Dataset](#dataset)